 Delaney Mackay Lewis Ltd

-Tenants supplied with clean renewable energy
+Tenants supplied with clean renewable energy from solar PV

 Goodridge Business Park is home to a number of commercial units owned by Delaney Mackay Lewis Ltd. As a part of their refurbishment programme, Delaney Mackay Lewis were looking to make the site as attractive as possible to potential tenants, which included improving its environmental credentials.
 Solar PV hit the mark in this respect, as well proving to be commercially attractive.
 Mypower was selected after a competitive tender process, as we offered the best technical solution at a competitive price, and were able to commit to the tight refurbishment timescales.